Dreezy305/NestJs-Interview-Questions/README.md

 ### What is a Request object

-The req object represents the HTTP request and has properties for the request query string, parameters, body, HTTP headers etc.
+The req object represents the HTTP request and has properties for the request query string, parameters, body, HTTP headers etc. In other words it contain client request details.

 # Disclaimer